Why There Are So Many Volatility Products (UVXY, UVIX, VXX, SVIX, etc.)

 How Issuers Make Money from Volatility Products

 Each product charges an annual expense ratio, typically between 0.85% and 1.35%, deducted daily from the fund’s net asset value.
-This fee accrues whether the fund rises or falls — a steady revenue stream for the issuer.
+This fee accrues whether the fund rises or falls which creates a steady revenue stream for the issuer.